Namu-Lee/2024-Compilers/project1/README.md

 ## Goal of the Project

-Build a lexer that recognizes all the subC tokens from the input code and prints them to `stdout` each time the token is recognized.
+Build a lexer using Flex that recognizes all the subC tokens from the input code and prints them to `stdout` each time the token is recognized.

-You need to implement your own hash table.
+You need to implement your own symbol table using a hash table.
 You are free to implement any type of hash table, as long as it does not interfere with the execution of the program.

-Complete the code in `subc.l`, `hash.c`.
+Complete the code in `subc.l` and `hash.c`.
 You may add or modify any source files as needed, but please make sure that the project can be built using `make all` command.

-### Implementation details
+## Implementation Details

----

 ### 1. *Identifiers* and *Keywords*

-> ***Keywords*** are reserved tokens for special purpose by the language.
+> ***Keywords*** are reserved tokens for special purposes by the language.
 > ***Identifiers*** are programmer defined names for entities.

 *Identifiers* and *Keywords* are recognized by the same pattern.

-- *Only uppercase and lowercase English letters, numbers, and underscores(_) can be used.*
+- Only uppercase and lowercase English letters, numbers, and underscores(_) can be used.

-- *Predefined Keywords cannot be overridden by identifiers.*
+- Predefined keywords cannot be overridden by identifiers.

-- *A lexeme must start with an English letter or an underscore.
-Lexemes starting with a number are not permitted.*
+- A lexeme must start with an English letter or an underscore.
+Lexemes starting with a number are not permitted.

-#### Then, how can they be distinguished between each other?
+Then, how can they be distinguished between each other?

-When the lexer recognizes a lexeme matches this pattern, it searches the hash table.
-Each hash table entry has a reference count to keep track of how many times the lexeme has been referenced.
+When the lexer recognizes a lexeme matches this pattern, it searches the symbol table.
+Each symbol table entry has a reference count to keep track of how many times the lexeme has been referenced.
 If an entry already exists, check whether the type of the lexeme is *Identifier* or *Keyword*.
 If it is, increment the reference count of the entry.
-Conversely, if an entry for the lexeme does not exist in the hash table, create a new entry with its token type set to *Identifier* and insert it into the hash table.
+Conversely, if an entry for the lexeme does not exist in the symbol table, create a new entry with its token type set to *Identifier* and insert it into the symbol table.

-Therefore, to enable the lexer to distinguish *Identifiers* from *Keywords*, all *Keywords* must be pre-inserted into the hash table before the lexer gets the input.
+**Therefore, to enable the lexer to distinguish *Identifiers* from *Keywords*, all *Keywords* must be pre-inserted into the symbol table before the lexer gets the input.**

-We recommend implementing the interface to the hash table using the `enter()` function in `hash.c`.
+We recommend implementing the interface to the symbol table using the `enter()` function in `hash.c`.

 ### 2. Nested comments

 > *TL;DR*
-> *Exploit the **start condition** to implement nested comments*
+> *Use the **start condition** to implement nested comments.*

 Your lexer must be able to recognize nested comments such as,
 `/* I /* am a */ comment */`, which are against the C standard.

-Nested comments cannot be recognized with regular expressions, so we are going to exploit the *start condition* in flex.
+Nested comments cannot be recognized with regular expressions, so we are going to use the *start condition* in Flex.
 The *start condition* allows us to easily distinguish between normal mode and comment mode.

 Lexer starts in normal mode.
 If the lexer recognizes `/*` while reading the input, it switches to comment mode.
 In comment mode, the lexer performs the following three actions: